OCA/delivery-carrier/delivery_carrier_b2c/README.rst

 Delivery Carrier Business To Customer
 =====================================

-This module adds specific fields to partner for delivery purpose
+This module adds specific fields to partner for delivery purpose some carrier services offers to deliver package to any place in a country (ie French So Colissimo).
+In this case addition fields are required with a more complete view on partner

 Bug Tracker
 ===========